 All contributions will be subject to double blind peer review.
 Interested scholars are encouraged to submit a 250 word abstract to the special issue editors as soon as possible with a target date of April 1, 2020.
 While not a requirement for submission of a paper, this will assist the editors in planning the content of the issue.

 Download the Call for Papers here: https://scholarcommons.usf.edu/jss/call-for-papers.pdf

 Recommended Abstract Submission to Special Editors – April 1, 2021

 Anticipated Publication – September 1, 2021 (Fall Issue 2021)

 Please follow JSS submission guidelines and strictly adhere to Chicago Manual of Style:

 Please submit all articles to the Journal of Strategic Security submission portal at:

 Aims & Scope of the Journal of Strategic Security (JSS)

-The Journal of Strategic Security is a peer-reviewed professional journal published quarterly by Henley-Putnam University Press.
+The Journal of Strategic Security is a peer-reviewed professional journal published quarterly by Henley-Putnam School of Strategic Security Press.
 The Journal encourages diversity in theoretical foundations, research methods, and approaches.
 Each article should analyze and include implications for policy and practice.
-Read our full Aims and Scope: http://scholarcommons.usf.edu/jss/aimsandscope.html
+Read our full Aims and Scope: https://scholarcommons.usf.edu/jss/aimsandscope.html

 Who Should Submit?